Frequently Asked Questions

 Mini-Meet: Usually for 8 and under swimmers or meets held with just SDS swimmers

 Open Meet: For swimmers of all levels, generally 9 and older.

 No Slower Than: Swimmers must achieve the minimum qualifying time to participate.

 Qualifying Meet: Also known as a no faster than meet.
-For swimmers trying to, but have not yet, achieve a qualifying time for a championship meet.
+For swimmers trying to, but have not yet, achieved a qualifying time for a championship meet.
 Swimmers may not compete in events in which they have already achieved qualifying times.

 Trials and Finals Meet: All swimmers compete in a trials session, typically held early in the day.
 Swimmers who finish in the top 8 or 16 swimmers in each event (depending on the meet and age group) are eligible to return for the finals session in the evening.